 How to adjust your Mixer & Power Shower

 If you have a mixer shower supplied by the cold mains, your shower will also be affected by the weather.
-You can adjust your shower by changing the water heating system to a winter setting, or refer to your installation and user guide and adjust the maximum temperature setting on the mixer control itself.
-We recommend that your boiler or hot water unvented cylinder is set to between 55-65˚C.
+You can increase the water temperature from your water heating system by adjusting the boiler or cylinder thermostat to a higher setting and if required also refer to your installation and user guide and adjust the maximum temperature setting on the mixer control itself.
+We recommend that your boiler or hot water unvented cylinder is set to deliver water between 55-65˚C.